Direct VPC egress with a VPC network

 1. Go to Cloud Run

-2. If you are configuring a new job, click the Jobs tab and fill out the initial job settings page as desired.
+2. If you are configuring a new job, click the Jobs tab and fill out the initial job settings page as needed.
 If you are configuring an existing job, click the job, then click Edit.

 3. Click Container, Variables & Secrets, Connections, Security to expand the job properties page.